tomilaurell/cdk-infra-properties/README.md

 # infra-properties

-Support library for infrastructure development model with AWS-CDK.
+Support library for branch infrastructure development model with AWS-CDK.